PhazerTech/rtsp-security-cam/README.md

 python3 rtsp-security-cam.py --stream rtsp://ip:port/stream-name --monitor
 ```

 The program will print a message whenever it starts a recording and ends a recording, and also provide a timestamp.
-It will create a folder with the current date for storing that day's recordings.
-A new folder will be created each day with the current date so that it can be left to run indefinitely.

 ```bash
 $ python3 rtsp-security-cam.py --stream rtsp://192.168.0.156:8554/frontdoor